-Even where consent has been given, identifying details should be omitted if they are not essential.
+Patients have a right to privacy.
+Therefore identifying information, including patient's photographs, pedigree, images, names, initials, or hospital numbers, should not be included in the submissions unless the information is essential for scientific purposes and written informed consent has been obtained for publication in print and electronic form from the patient (or parent, guardian or next of kin ).
+If such consent is made subject to any conditions, Elsevier must be made aware of all such conditions.
+Written consents must be provided to the journal on request.Even where consent has been given, identifying details should be omitted if they are not essential.
 Complete anonymity is difficult to achieve.
 For example, masking the eye region in photographs of patients is inadequate protection of anonymity.
-If identifying characteristics are altered to protect anonymity, such as in genetic pedigrees, authors should provide assurance that alterations do not distort scientific meaning and editors should so note.Clinical Trials
+If identifying characteristics are altered to protect anonymity, such as in genetic pedigrees, authors should provide assurance that alterations do not distort scientific meaning and editors should so note.

 2. Commentaries (1000 words not including a maximum of 20 references and one small figure) offer a stimulating, journalistic and accessible insight into issues of common interest.
 They are usually commissioned by the Editors but unsolicited articles will be considered.
 Debates comprise two commentaries of opposing or contrasting opinion written by two different groups of authors.
 Controversial opinions are welcomed as long as they are set in the context of the generally accepted view.3.
-Original Research Articles should be designated either (a) Basic Research (b) Clinical Research or (c) Epidemiology and should be a maximum of 5000 words.
+Research Article should be designated either (a) Basic Research (b) Clinical Research or (c) Epidemiology and should be a maximum of 5000 words.
 The word limit includes a combined total of five figures or tables with legends, but does not include up to 50 references and an abstract of up to 200 words structured according to Aims, Methods, Results, Conclusions and Keywords.
 Divide the manuscript into the following sections: Title Page; Structured Abstract; Introduction; Subjects, Materials and Methods; Results; Discussion; Acknowledgements; References; figures and tables with legends.

-4. Brief Reports should not exceed 1000 words, including a summary of no more than 50 words (but not including up to 20 references) and may be a preliminary report of work completed, a final report or an observation not requiring a lengthy write-up.5.
+4. Research Brief should not exceed 1000 words, including a summary of no more than 50 words (but not including up to 20 references) and may be a preliminary report of work completed, a final report or an observation not requiring a lengthy write-up.5.
 Review articles should be a maximum of 5000 words, including a summary of no more than 200 words (not including up to 75 references) with subheadings in the text to highlight the content of different sections.
 The word limit includes a combined total of five figures or tables with legends.
 Reviews are generally commissioned by the Editors but unsolicited articles will be considered.

 6. Letters to the Editor should be no more than 400 words.Brief Reports and Letters to the Editor will only be published electronically but will be listed in the print Table of Contents.
 These articles can be cited by Digital Object Identifier (DOI) rather than page number.
 Peer review

 Abbreviations should be avoided in most cases or at least fully defined on first use.
-Clinical research values and units should be in SystÃ¨me International (SI) form.
-Kilocalories should be used rather than kilojoules.
+Clinical research values and units should be in Système International (SI) form.
+Kilocalories should be used rather than kilojules.

 The term 'diabetic' should be avoided.
 Preferred terminology is, for example, 'person with diabetes' or 'in the group without diabetes'.
 The terms 'Type 1' and 'Type 2 diabetes mellitus' should be used.HbA1c Values

-Authors should report glycated haemoglobin (HbA1c) measurement in derived NGSP units (%; to one decimal point) in addition to IFCC (International Federation of Clinical Chemistry) units (mmol/mol; no decimal point).
+Author should report glycated haemoglobin (HbA1c) measurement in derived NGSP units (%; to one decimal point) in addition to IFCC (International Federation of Clinical Chemistry) units (mmol/mol; no decimal point).
 NGSP units should be listed first followed by IFCC units in parentheses.

-An abstract of no more than 250 words should be structured as per following:
+An abstract of no more than 200 words should be structured as per following:

 • Aims: Reflects the purpose of the study (the hypothesis that is being tested);